CartoDB/documentation/app/content/carto-user-manual/maps/map-styles.md

 ### HEIGHT

-This feature allows you to assign polygon heights for 3D visualizations.
+This feature allows you to assign polygon heights to build 3D visualizations.
 You can activate this option by clicking the toogle.
 You can change the height using the *height slider* or by directly inputting the height in the *text input*.

 ![Map style height](/img/cloud-native-workspace/maps/map_style_height.png)

-You can explore additional height features by clicking the *three dots* icon:
+You can explore additional height features by clicking on the *three dots* icon:

 ![Map style height additional features](/img/cloud-native-workspace/maps/map_style_height_features.png)

-- **Height based on**: When styling maps, you can assign height based on a field from your dataset(s).
+- **Height based on**: when styling maps, you can assign height based on a field from your dataset(s).
 Click the *Height based on* button.
 Select a field from your dataset to style your layer.
 In this example, we style our layer height based on the "population" field.

 ![Map height based on field](/img/cloud-native-workspace/maps/map_style_height_based_on.png)